-Library resources and services in institutions of higher education must meet the needs of all their faculty, students, and academic support staff, wherever these individuals are located, whether on a main campus, off campus, in distance learning or extended campus programs, or in the absence of a campus at all; in courses taken for credit or noncredit; in continuing education programs; in courses attended in person or by means of electronic transmission; or any other means of distance learning.
-The "Guidelines" delineate the elements necessary to achieving this underlying and uncompromising principle.
+Library resources and services in institutions of higher education must meet the needs of all their faculty, students, and academic support personnel, regardless of where they are located.
+This is the undergirding and uncompromising conviction of the "Guidelines for distance learning library services."
+The principle applies to individuals on a main campus, off campus, in distance learning or regional campus programs, or in the absence of a campus at all.
+The principle likewise applies to courses taken for credit or noncredit, in continuing education programs, in courses attended in person or by means of electronic transmission, or any other means of distance learning.
+The guidelines delineate elements necessary to achieving this and the other closely related precepts provided in the philosophy section.

-Concern for the delivery of equivalent library services to college and university students, faculty, and other personnel in remote settings has been the primary motivation for establishing these "Guidelines," since their original inception in 1963, and throughout their more than three decades of revision, expansion, and use.
-The "Guidelines" have been under particularly frequent revision and expansion in the past decade.
+Concern for ensuring the delivery of equivalent library services to college and university faculty, students, and other personnel in remote settings has indeed been the primary motivation for establishing and maintaining the guidelines, since their original inception in 1963, and throughout their more than four decades of revision, expansion, and use.
+These guidelines have been under particularly frequent revision and expansion in the past decade.

-Incentive to adapt and expand the "Guidelines" has stemmed from the following increasingly critical factors: nontraditional study rapidly becoming a major element in higher education; an increase in diversity of educational opportunities; an increase in the number of unique environments where educational opportunities are offered; an increased recognition of the need for library resources and services at locations other than main campuses; an increased concern and demand for equitable services for all students in higher education. no matter where the "classroom" may be; a greater demand for library resources and services by faculty and staff at distance learning sites; and an increase in technological innovations in the transmittal of information and the delivery of courses.
-To these may be added shifts away from central campus enrollments, the search for more cost-effective sources for post-secondary education, and the appearance and rapid development of the virtual or allelectronic university, having no physical campus of its own.
+Incentive to adapt and expand the guidelines has stemmed from the following increasingly critical factors: nontraditional study having rapidly become a major element in higher education; an increase in diversity of educational opportunities; an increase in the number of unique environments where educational opportunities are offered; an increased recognition of the need for library resources and services at locations other than main campuses; an increased concern and demand for equitable services for all students in higher education, no matter where the "classroom" may be; a greater demand for library resources and services by faculty and staff at distance learning sites; and an increase in technological innovations in the transmittal of information and the delivery of courses.
+To these may be added shifts away from central campus enrollments, the search for more cost-effective sources for post-secondary education, and the appearance and rapid development of the virtual or all-electronic university, having no physical campus of its own.

-The "Guidelines" are intended to serve as a gateway to adherence to other ACRL standards and guidelines in the appropriate areas and in accordance with the size and type of originating institution.
-The most recent editions of these standards and guidelines may be found by going to http://www.ala.org/acrl and clicking on "Standards & Guidelines."
+The guidelines are intended to serve as a gateway to adherence to other ACRL standards and guidelines in the appropriate areas and in accordance with the size and type of originating institution.
+The most recent editions of these standards and guide-